greenelab/czi-seed-rfa/manuscript.md

 representations, and 5) tools developed by our group in response to this RFA.

 Second, the short course will train not only students, but instructors.
-Our one-on-one approach to course projects will require a high instructor to student ratio.
+Our one-on-one approach to course projects will require a high instructor-to-student ratio.
 We will therefore recruit former participants of this class to return in subsequent years, first as teaching assistants, and later as module presenters.
 We have found that course alumni are eager to improve their teaching resumes, that they learn the material in a new way as they